 Taking people out of the loop of inspection, analysis, reporting not only eases the resource burden, it gives a clearer picture of the true state of control effectiveness and reduces the risk of misstatements around the performance of cyber controls.

-Now that mandatory data breach reporting has been established in regulations such as the EU GDPR and Australia’s Notifiable Data Breach scheme, regulators are evolving towards disclosure of an organisation’s cybersecurity risk information.
-For example, the Securities and Exchange Commission (SEC) in the United States has issued guidance to public companies with respect to their public filings noting that it is critical that public companies provide investors with timely and ongoing information regarding material cybersecurity risks.
-Evaluation of cybersecurity risks should include, among others:
+Now that mandatory data breach reporting has been established in regulations such as the EU and UK GDPR and Australia’s Notifiable Data Breach scheme, regulators are evolving towards disclosure of an organisation’s cyber security risk information.
+For example, the Securities and Exchange Commission (SEC) in the United States has issued guidance to public companies with respect to their public filings noting that it is critical that public companies provide investors with timely and ongoing information regarding material cyber security risks.
+Evaluation of cyber security risks should include, among other factors:

 Companies should also assess whether they have sufficient disclosure controls and procedures in place to ensure that relevant information is processed and reported to appropriate personnel, to enable senior management to make disclosure decisions.